Entergy CEO says nuclear industry hit by capital costs, low prices

+* Childrens Place Inc- board of directors has approved a new $250 million share repurchase program

-HOUSTON Running the Vermont Yankee nuclear plant is no longer economical because capital costs rose after 9/11 and could spike again following the Fukushima disaster, Entergy Corp's (ETR.N) Chief Executive Leo Denault said on Tuesday.
+HOUSTON Aug 27 Running the Vermont Yankee nuclear plant is no longer economical because capital costs rose after 9/11 and could spike again following the Fukushima disaster, Entergy Corp's Chief Executive Leo Denault said on Tuesday.

 Denault said low power prices also contributed to the company's decision to shut the 620-megawatt power station.